Wound care dressings and procedures aim at rapid covering healing of skin defects are for better wound healing.

 Barrier films are protective polymers dissolved in a fast-drying carrier solvent.
-These protect skin from loosing moisture or from exogenic fluids, protect from skin stripping, and be compatible with clothing.
+These protect skin from losing moisture or from exogenic fluids, protect from skin stripping, and be compatible with clothing.
 They are available in liquid form which quickly polymerizes and membranes.

 Foams are suitable for use on light-to-medium exuding wounds and not recommended for dry wounds.
 Anatomically shaped dressings are available for specific wound locations like sacral region or heel.

 Tissue adhesives are used in small and not-too-deep wounds that can heal by primary intention.
-These contain cyanoylate components which polymerize in an exothermic reaction on contact with either a fluid or a basic substance leading to formation of a strong, flexible, waterproof band.
+These contain cyanoylate components which polymerize in an exothermic reaction on contact with either a fluid or a basic substance leading to the formation of a strong, flexible, waterproof band.

 Tissue adhesives are used for simple lacerations.